sap-tutorials/Tutorials/tutorials/data-warehouse-cloud-graphical5-timetables/data-warehouse-cloud-graphical5-timetables.md

 ---
 title: Generate Time Table and Dimensions
-description: Create time tables and dimensions with Spaces in SAP Data Warehouse Cloud which then allows you to add time dimensions with year, quarter, month and day granularities when associated with the date field of your datasets and views.
-You can easily get the time related information by integrating with your datasets and views to gather insights and perform data analysis with year, quarter, month and day timeline visualizations in the Data Builder.
+description: Create time tables and dimensions in SAP Data Warehouse Cloud which then allows you to gather insights with year, quarter, month and day granularities.
 auto_validation: true
 time: 10
 tags: [ tutorial>beginner, products>sap-data-warehouse-cloud]